vargovema/ccf_classification/README.md

 ![](figs/robbetasignf.png)

 The second plot provides us with only significant beta coefficients and we can see that the variables our model predicted to be significant are: V4, V8, V10, V12, V13, V14 and V16.
 Only the variable V4 has a positive beta coefficient, meaning that an increase in this variable increases the probability of our transaction being fraudulent.
 The others have a average beta coefficient which is negative, meaning that they decrease the probability of our transaction being fraudulent.

+## Notes
+The dataset included in this repository does not contain all the 284,807 transactions, but only 60K transactions due to the size of the file.
+Hence, the models might look different with the dataset included in this repository.
+The original dataset can be obtained from [kaggle](https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud).

 ## Authors
 Ema Vargova, Luka Corsovic